LittleGreenViper/NACC/Sources/NACC.docc/NACC.md

 ## Widgets

-As of version 5.4, you can now add widgets to your iPhone, iPad, or Mac screens.
+As of version 5.4, you can add widgets to your iPhone, iPad, or Mac screens.

 ## Watch App

-As of version 6.0, there is now a companion Watch app, with complications.
+As of version 6.0, there is a companion Watch app, with complications.

-> NOTE: In order to set the date on the Watch app, double-tap in the app screen.

 ## Dependencies